 Two types of Ultrasonic sensors exist for use with drones.

 i) An ultrasonic sensor that projects sound waves to the ground and then detects any reflected sound waves reflected back.
 Used to measure height above ground or distance from obstacles around the drone.
 More complex drones use these for terrain following or obstacle detection when flying indoors or close to objects under drone inspection.

 ii) An ultrasonic sensor that can be pressed into contact with a metal structure to measure thickness or detect cracks due to metal fatigue or damage.
 Often termed a UT sensor.

-A control software feature enabling a drone to fly along an automated flight path or even hold a hovering position at a selected height.
-See also way-point control.
+A flight control software feature enabling a drone to fly along an automated flight path or even hold a hovering position at a selected height.

 AW - Aerial Work